-UPDATED: Phillips/Bazemore - 7/2/08
+UPDATED: Phillips/Bazemore - 2.15.09

 Source: Health Costs Absorb One-Quarter of Economic Growth, 2000 - 2005 Recent Federal Report Unintentionally Obscures Massive Rise Physicians' Decisions Key to Controlling Cost.
 Data Brief No. 8 - 9 February 2005. www.healthreformprogram.org.
-Alan Sager, Ph.D. and Deborah Socolar, M.P.H.; Directors, Health Reform Program

-Boston University School of Public Health.
+Alan Sager, Ph.D. and Deborah Socolar, M.P.H.; Directors, Health Reform Program, Boston University School of Public Health.

-Message: While it is widely known that we spend about \$1 of every \$6 in our economy on healthcare; but what is less recognized is that between 2000 and 2005 we spent one-quarter of new dollars in the economy.
+Message: It is widely known that we spend about \$1 of every \$6 in our economy on healthcare; but what is less recognized is that between 2000 and 2005 we spent one-quarter of new dollars in the economy.